 This content is locked

-Upgrade to Premium Plan to unlock this content!
+Upgrade to Subscription - Reading Program to unlock this content!

 The opposite of inflation is deflation.
 It happens when the price of a commodity falls, which occurs rarely.